-Substance Summary of Responses Average rating of Necessity (from 1 to 5, with 1 being "unnecessary" and 5 being "critical /would leave organic without it") Herbicides, soap based No survey responses have been submitted so far.
-Biodegradable biobased mulch film No survey responses have been submitted so far.
 Boric acid No survey responses have been submitted so far.
 Sticky traps/barriers 1 Response received from a certified organic operation that produces organic mushrooms that uses sticky traps/barriers for catching pests such as flies, gnats, and rodents.
-4 out of 5 Necessary because: This is critical because we have to maintain sterile conditions for our lab to be able to produce contaminant-free materials.
+4 out of 5 1 Response received from an organic certifier who indicated most of their processing clients use sticky traps as a benign form of pest control and to monitor where insects are entering buildings.
+Necessary because: This is critical because we have to maintain sterile conditions for our lab to be able to produce contaminant-free materials.
 Frequency of application: - Used routinely.
 If sticky traps/barriers were to be prohibited: Sticky traps are a simple and effort-free way to help eliminate wayward pests that get past our physical barriers.
 Without them we would undoubtedly have greater contamination rates.
-Elemental sulfur No survey responses have been submitted so far.
-Coppers, fixed & Copper sulfate 7 Responses received from certified organic operation producing mandarins, pistachios, stone fruit, cannery tomatoes, garlic.
-5 out of 5
+Sticky traps are a critical tool for insect monitoring and are beneficial to eliminate pests Elemental sulfur No survey responses have been submitted so far.
+Coppers, fixed & Copper sulfate 13 Responses received from certified organic operation producing mandarins, pistachios, stone fruit, cannery tomatoes, garlic, walnuts, grapes, cucurbits.
+5 out of 5 Types of copper used: Copper sulfate (5), copper hydroxide (6), copper oxide (3), copper oxychloride (1), combination of copper hydroxide and chloride (1) (Critical / would leave What diseases does Copper control and why is it necessary?

-- Organic trade association

-Expes of copper used: (Critical / Copper sulfate (3), copper hydroxide (3), copper oxide (1) would leave What diseases does Copper control and why is it necessary?
 Powdery Mildew, Mildew.
-If not used, entire crop can be lost from diseases. organic Suppress Algae Growth Mildew, clear rot, brown rot, various other fungi, plant infections, also serves as an important without it) micronutrient.
-Taphrina deformans and other fungi Fungal diseases and rust Bacterial Peach Leaf Curl - essential to spray in dormant season BEFORE disease appears.
+If not used, entire crop can be lost from diseases.
+Suppress Algae Growth Mildew, clear rot, brown rot, various other fungi, plant infections, also serves as an important micronutrient.
+Taphrina deformans and other fungi Fungal diseases and rust Bacterial organic without it)

+- Peach Leaf Curl essential to spray in dormant season BEFORE disease appears.
 Brown Rot (tree fruit) light dose in early spring to control disease BEFORE it grows and much more treatments required.

+- Walnut blight

+- Botryosphaeria and Alternaria

-Frequency of application: Routinely.
+Frequency of application:

+- Routinely.
 If copper is not used beforehand to strengthen the plants and only used after, it is then to late to save the crop.
-Ounce of prevention is worth pound of cure.
-Seasonal light application to open irrigation delivery channels -Annually; more necessary with moisture & rain 1-2x/year As needed - typically 2-2 times a year max Only when conditions exist that foster growth of bacteria Routinely but small amounts because diseases are currently under control.
-Alternatives tried: Sulfur -Competitive disease probiotics Peach Leaf Curl: Soap spray, Garlic spray -- Brown Rot: milk spray, Neem oil sprays, Lime mix - all were not very effective and potential for more damage requiring much more treatments Are there organic alternatives to copper products that are more suitable for use in disease control?
-No (x6) -Possibly (x1)Management practice not available to remove the need for copper disease controls.
-They are either insufficient or not effective Are there viable practices that can be used in situ to offset the toxic build-up of copper in soil and water?
-No (x4)
+Ounce of prevention is worth pound of cure. - Seasonal light application to open irrigation delivery channels - Annually; more necessary with moisture & rain - 1-2x/year - As needed typically 2-2 times a year max - Only when conditions exist that foster growth of bacteria - Routinely but small amounts because diseases are currently under control.

+Alternatives tried:

+- Sulfur

+- Competitive disease probiotics

+- Peach Leaf Curl: Soap spray, Garlic spray -- Brown Rot: milk spray, Neem oil sprays, Lime mix all were not very effective and potential for more damage requiring much more treatments

+- Probiotic material disastrous results

+- Botanical oils

+- Regalia

+Are there organic alternatives to copper products that are more suitable for use in disease control?

+- No (x12)

+- Possibly (x1)

+- Management practice not available to remove the need for copper disease controls.
+They are either insufficient or not effective

+Are there viable practices that can be used in situ to offset the toxic build-up of copper in soil and water?